bastings/nlp1-2017-projects/dep-parser/README.md

 ## Dependency grammar

-*Dependency grammar* is a grammatical formalism that is based on word-word relations.
-This means that the grammatical structure of a sentence is described solely in terms of the words in a sentence and the syntactic relations between the words.
+**Dependency grammar** is a grammatical formalism that is based on word-word relations.
+This means that the grammatical structure of a sentence is described solely in terms of the **words** in a sentence and the **syntactic relations** between the words.

 Here is an example of a sentence annotated with its dependency relations:

 ![example](dependency-example.png)

+(We will refer to the above interchangebly as a **dependency parse**, a **dependency graph**, and **dependency tree**.)

-*Dependency parsing* is the task of taking the bare sentence *Kasey hugged Kim* and assigning a syntactic structure to it.
+**Dependency parsing** is the task of taking a bare (unannotated) sentence like *I prefer the morning flight through Denver* and then assigning a syntactic structure to it.
+If our parser is good, it will assign (roughly) the parse in the image above.

+What are
 A dependency tree can help to disambiguate the meaning of a sentence.
-For

 <!-- Take the following example from Jurafsky and Manning chapter 12: "To answer the question